kubevela/kubevela/docs/en/helm/basic.md

 # Use Helm chart as schematic module

-Here is an example of how to use Helm chart as workload capability module.
+Here is an example of how to use Helm chart as workload schematic module.

 ## Install fluxcd/flux2 as dependencies